Analyzing Duckhorn Portfolio (NAPA) and The Competition

-Duckhorn Portfolio (NYSE:NAPA – Get Rating) is one of 30 public companies in the “Beverages” industry, but how does it weigh in compared to its peers?
-We will compare Duckhorn Portfolio to similar companies based on the strength of its analyst recommendations, dividends, institutional ownership, profitability, valuation, risk and earnings.
+Duckhorn Portfolio (NYSE:NAPA – Get Rating) is one of 30 public companies in the “Beverages” industry, but how does it contrast to its peers?
+We will compare Duckhorn Portfolio to similar businesses based on the strength of its risk, analyst recommendations, institutional ownership, profitability, earnings, valuation and dividends.

-This table compares Duckhorn Portfolio and its peers revenue, earnings per share (EPS) and valuation.
+This table compares Duckhorn Portfolio and its peers revenue, earnings per share and valuation.

 |Gross Revenue